 The graceful texture and fluency of porcelain provides the basis of my studio work.
 My forms are inspired by natural objects and traditional architecture.
 Damask textiles and floral designs of the 18th and 19th century strongly influence my imagery.
 When producing a vessel, I consider its characteristics and try to harmonize the form with my surface decorations.
-The embellished surfaces I create by incising, carving, pressing and clay slip application, allow glazes to pool in the textures--which accentuate the depth of my forms.
+The embellished surfaces I create by incising, carving, sgraffito, pressing and clay slip application, allow glazes to pool in the textures--which accentuate the depth of my forms.
 These designs draw attention to the surface of my vessels flowing movement.

 My glaze palette is influenced by my floral garden and the vast colors of the sky.
 This interrelationship enhances the applied decoration.

 I intend to give the holder a sense of comfort and bring everyday elegance to their home.